anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 ## 3.5 Network
 Networking, alongside Compute and Storage, is an integral part of the Cloud Infrastructure (Network Function Virtualisation Infrastructure).
 The general function of networking in this context is to provide the connectivity between various virtual and physical resources required for the delivery of a network service.
 Such connectivity may manifest itself as a virtualised network between VMs and/or containers (e.g. overlay networks managed by SDN controllers, and/or programmable network fabrics) or as an integration into the infrastructure hardware level for offloading some of the network service functionality.

 Normalization of the integration reference points between different layers of the Cloud Infrastructure architecture is one of the main concerns.
 In the networking context the primary focus is directed on the packet flow and control flow interfaces between the virtual resources (referred to as Software (SW) Virtualisation Layer) and physical resources (referred to as Hardware (HW) Infrastructure Layer), as well as on related integration into the various MANO reference points (hardware/network infrastructure management, orchestration).
 The identification of these two different layers (SW Virtualisation Layer and HW Infrastructure Layer) remains in alignment with the separation of resources into virtual and physical resources, generally used in this document, see e.g. Figure 3-1.
-The importance of understanding the seperation of concerns between SW Virtualisation Layer and HW Infrastructure Layer is important because without it, the cardinality of having multiple CaaS and IaaS instances executing on their own private resources from the single shared HW Infrastructure Layer cannot be expressed into separate administrative domains.
+The importance of understanding the separation of concerns between SW Virtualisation Layer and HW Infrastructure Layer is important because without it, the cardinality of having multiple CaaS and IaaS instances executing on their own private virtual resources from the single shared HW Infrastructure Layer cannot be expressed into separate administrative domains.

+Principles that should be followed during the development and definition of the networking scope for the Reference Model, Reference Architectures, Reference Implementations and Reference Conformance test suites:

+• Abstraction: A standardized network abstraction layer between the Virtualisation Layers and the Network Physical Resources Layer that hides (or abstracts) the details of the Network Physical resources from the Virtualisation Layers.

+> **Note:**  In deployment phases this principle may be applied in many different ways e.g. depending on target use case requirements, workload characteristics, different algorithm implementations of pipeline stages and available platforms.
+The network abstraction layer supports, for example, physical resources with or without programmable hardware acceleration, or programmable network switches

+•Agnosticism: Define Network Fabric concepts and models that can carry any type of traffic in terms of:
+    Control, User and Management traffic types
+    Acceleration technologies supporting multiple types of infrastructure deployments and network function workloads

+•Automation: Enable end-to-end automation, from Physical Fabric installation and provisioning to automation of workload onboarding.

+•Openness: All networking is based on open source or standardized APIs (North Bound Interfaces (NBI) and South Bound Interfaces (SBI)) and should enable integration of open source networking components (e.g. SDN controllers).

+•Programmability: Network model enables a programmable forwarding plane controlled from a separately deployed control plane.

+•Scalability: Network model enables scalability to handle all traffic traverse North-South and East-West enabling small up to large deployments.

+•Workload agnostic: Network model is capable of providing connectivity to any type of workloads, including VNF, CNF and BareMetal workloads.

+•Carrier Grade: Network model is capable of supporting deployments of the carrier grade workloads.

+•Future proof: Network model is extendible to support known and emerging technology trends including SmartNICs, FPGAs and Programmable Switches, integrated for multi-clouds, and Edge related technologies.